Horonobe Underground Research Center

 The Horonobe International Project (HIP)

-The Horonobe International Project (HIP) is an international project, as part of the Horonobe URL Project, with the main theme of 'Challenges for Developing Advanced Technologies and Human Resources Towards Long-Term Implementation of Geological Disposal'.
+The Horonobe International Project (HIP) is an international project, as part of the Horonobe Underground Research Laboratory (URL) Project, with the main theme of 'Challenges for Developing Advanced Technologies and Human Resources Towards Long-Term Implementation of Geological Disposal'.
 The HIP was set up in February 2023 as an NEA* joint project with the participation of currently 11 organisations from Australia, Bulgaria, Germany, Korea, Romania, Taiwan and United Kingdom as well as Japan.

 The Horonobe International Project